heavymetaltrays/modal-plugin/README.md

 == Description ==

-Sometimes called a lightbox or popups, this easy to use plugin helps to quickly and efficiently add modals to a WordPress website.
-Through three different methods of implementation, you’ll be able to add modals throughout your site in whichever way is most convenient for your process.
+A lightweight plugin meant to quickly and easily implement modal functionality.
+Sometimes called a lightbox or popups, this plugin integrates the "Fancybox" JavaScript library from the company Fancyapps in order to help create it's modal functionality.

 #### Features:

-- Easy block and shortcode implementation for quick inline additions.
+- Easy block, and shortcode implementation for quick inline additions.
 - Auto modals for linked images, videos, and maps.